 - Check that the crown of the plant (where the roots meet the stems) is at ground level.

-- Water after planting moistens the surrounding soil and help it settle around the hosta roots.
+- Water after planting to moisten the surrounding soil and help it settle around the hosta roots.

-- Add a thin mulch of homemade compost to the soil surface to keep the roots moist and cool.
+- Add a layer of mulch, like homemade compost, to the soil surface to keep the roots moist and cool.

-Hostas grow best in the shade.
+Most hostas grow best in the shade.
 They generally thrive in partial shade, but can also be grown in full shade or even in partial sun.
-Hostas can struggle in full sun and are generally reserved for shady spots in the garden landscape.
-Different varieties/cultivars of hosta differ in their sunlight requirements and tolerances.
+Many hostas can struggle in full sun and are generally reserved for shady spots in the garden landscape.
+Different varieties/cultivars of hosta differ in their sunlight requirements and tolerances, so look up your variety before planting.

 Plant your bare root hostas in soil that drains well.
 Look for an area with sandy loam soil if possible, and try to avoid planting hostas in areas where water pools, indicating poor drainage.
 If the soil doesn’t drain well, hostas may be planted in a garden bed that’s slightly raised up above the surrounding area, allowing for drainage.
 For hostas planted in pots, use well-draining potting soil and look for a planter that includes a drainage hole.

-Space bare root hosta bulbs about a foot apart when planting more than one.
+Space bare root hosta bulbs at least a foot apart when planting more than one.
 The optimal spacing depends on the design of the garden and on the variety of hostas, as some hostas grow much larger than others.
-Research the mature size of your Hosta before choosing a planting site or container.
+Research the mature size of your hosta before choosing a planting site or container.
+If you don’t know the variety, plant them a couple of feet apart and observe them over the next few years.
+You can always transplant them if required.

 Bare root hosta plants are dormant hosta plants that have had the soil washed away from the roots.
 This leaves only the plant – the roots, the crown, and the little stem buds.
 Bare root hostas are lighter and cleaner to ship than plants that are potted up in the soil, and they also have a reduced chance of transmitting soil-borne diseases.
 Bare root hostas are also often much more affordable to purchase than plants that are potted up and sold while the leaves are actively growing.